 In her second season with the Bulldogs, Korman coached the team to a third-place finish at Ivy League Championships, an improvement upon the previous year.

 Since Korman has been at Yale, multiple athletes have earned All-Ivy League honors and the majority of the school records have been re-set, and the team continues to improve under her watch.
-Yale was also been named a CSCAA Scholar All-America team in both the 2012-2013 and 2013-2014 seasons.
+Yale has also been named a CSCAA Scholar All-America team in all three seasons that Korman has been at Yale.

 Korman serves as the recruiting coordinator for the women’s swimming and diving team and her stellar efforts on the recruiting stage resulted in the class of 2018 being named the 17th best recruiting class in the nation, according to collegeswimming.com.
 That ranking placed the Bulldogs only one spot behind the University of Arizona, which won the NCAA Division I Championships in 2014.